d-w-arnold/homebrew-auto-upgrade/README.md

 ```

 This Homebrew package auto-upgrade tool also stores a `.brew-last-update` file in your user's home directory, which
-contains a record of when the user was last prompted to run the Homebrew auto-update tool.
+contains a record of when the user was last prompted to run the Homebrew auto-upgrade tool.

 #### (Optional)